Author: Slaveya Tsenova

 Investors must be protected from a privacy perspective.
 Where there are strict data protection laws, like the General Data Protection Regulation, EU, keeps crypto platforms in check to not release or expose personal information about their users.
 Further, the GDPR applies to any company in the world that is processing personal data of EU citizens.

-Quick Tip: Choose platforms that have strict privacy and are GDPR-compliant or have similar data regulations.
+Quick Tip: Choose platforms like Bybit P2P that prioritize strict privacy and are GDPR-compliant or adhere to similar data regulations.
 A look into the platform's privacy policy gives you a glimpse into how your data is handled and safeguarded.

 6. Stablecoin Regulations